 Negative reviews happen.
 Whether you’re a five-star restaurant or a home remodeling contractor, if you’re in business, you will receive a negative review at some point.
 So what do you do?

 Do you respond defensively?
 I mean, this business is your pride and joy, your life.
-You work tireless, countless days and endless hours.
+You work tirelessly, countless days, and endless hours.
 It’s natural to want to respond this way.

 Do you ignore it?
 Delete it?
 Post a canned response that’s unrelated and generic?